Skip to main content

 • “The atmosphere is crafted perfectly, gameplay is satisfying and constantly changing, and there are even leaderboards to get competitive on!”

-• “Maybe it's just me, but the genre transition from golf-puzzle-solving-wacky-adventure to wacky-racing-adventure pigeonholes the experience into a more dry, competitive atmosphere than it assumes.”
+• “The genre transition from golf-puzzle-solving-wacky-adventure to wacky-racing-adventure results in a drier, more competitive atmosphere than expected.”

 • emotional